Alfredomg7/RuralInvestmentsUSADashboard/README.md

 ## Features
 - Investment Overview: Displays the total investment amount in a card.
-- State-wise Investment: Interactive chart showing investments by state.
+- Investment by Location: Interactive chart showing investments by state.
-- Program-wise Investment: Customizable chart displaying investment by program area or program name.
+- Investment Segmentation : Customizable chart displaying investment by program area or investment type.

 ## Installation
 ### Prerequisites